LastDays2024/.github/profile/README.md

 > There has never been a planet with life that has gone extinct or otherwise ceased to exist.
 While we may not have Tyrannosaurus rex roaming the Earth, their direct descendants are still living alongside (or above) among us.
 The Sun and Earth are permanent fixtures in His universe.
 As we prepare to start our 23rd mission you should know, that your long healthy and happy life is our top priority.
 Like the dinosaurs there are some entities that are about to become history, but the human race will remain.

 # About TAG
 [TAG](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG) or The AIDS-Cure Genocide, which is corporate greed and BigPharma's response to an HIV/AIDS cure, a forthcoming product called Spark, direct from your Creator, the Creator.
 Spark eliminates and prevents all disease by fully activating the human immune system.
-What modern science considers a healthy immune system (T4s and T6s), the Creator cobsiders the last line of defense or a "failsafe."
+What modern science considers a healthy immune system (T4s and T6s) is actually the last line of defense, the designed "failsafe."

 # Suggested Reading
 [The Chainsaw Symphony: The First Congregation of TAG](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/POW/MCBC/chainsaw_symphony.md) (The Massacre of Mount Calvary Baptist Church - Article)